Blog

 This guide discusses the process for preparing and serving a Connecticut Notice of Intent to Lien.

 Parties who have no direct contract with the property owner are required to serve the owner a Notice of Intent to Lien.
 These parties include subcontractors and material suppliers.
-General or prime contractors are not obligated to serve a Notice of Intent to Lien prior to recording a mechanics lien.
+General contractors do not have to serve a Notice of Intent to Lien, but they may file an optional affidavit that affects who claimants must serve.

-The deadline for serving a Notice of Intent to Lien in Connecticut is on the 90th day after ceasing work on a project.
+The deadline for serving a Notice of Intent to Lien in Connecticut is on the 90th day after ceasing work on a project and at least 15 days before you intend to record the lien.
 The Notice of Intent must be served on the owner within this 90-day period and before recording a Connecticut mechanics lien.

 If you are required to serve a Notice of Intent to Lien and you fail to do so, you will not be allowed to record a valid mechanics lien in Connecticut.
 Note that subcontractors and materialmen must take note of this requirement to ensure that their lien rights are protected.